This specification depends on Infra. [INFRA]

 application/octet-stream as having a registered plugin.

-One example of a plugin would be a PDF viewer that is instantiated in a browsing context when the user navigates to a PDF file.
+One example of a plugin would be a PDF viewer that is instantiated in a navigable when the user navigates to a PDF file.
 This would count as a plugin regardless of whether the party that implemented the PDF viewer component was the same as that which implemented the user agent itself.
 However, a PDF viewer application that launches separate from the user agent (as opposed to using the same interface) is not a plugin by this definition.

 This specification does not define a mechanism for interacting with plugins, as it is expected to be user-agent- and platform-specific.
 Some UAs might opt to support a plugin mechanism such as the Netscape Plugin API; others might use remote content converters or have built-in support for certain types.
 Indeed, this specification doesn't require user agents to support plugins at all.
 [NPAPI]

 Browsers should take extreme care when interacting with external content intended for plugins.
 When third-party software is run with the same privileges as the user agent itself, vulnerabilities in the third-party software become as dangerous as those in the user agent.

-Since different users having different sets of plugins provides a fingerprinting vector that increases the chances of users being uniquely identified, user agents are encouraged to support the exact same set of plugins for each user.
+Since different users having different sets of plugins provides a tracking vector that increases the chances of users being uniquely identified, user agents are encouraged to support the exact same set of plugins for each user.

-A character encoding, or just encoding where that is not ambiguous, is a defined way to convert between byte streams and Unicode strings, as defined in the WHATWG Encoding standard.
+A character encoding, or just encoding where that is not ambiguous, is a defined way to convert between byte streams and Unicode strings, as defined in Encoding.
 An encoding has an encoding name and one or more encoding labels, referred to as the encoding's name and labels in the Encoding standard.
 [ENCODING]

 This specification describes the conformance criteria for user agents (relevant to implementers) and documents (relevant to authors and authoring tool implementers).